SlimSandwich/Lucy/README.md

 * **?quotes** - Lists all the quotes Lucy can post, along with their position. - **Owner Only**

 * **?delquote [position]** - Deletes the quote in a given position. - **Owner Only**

+## Using Lucy yourself:

+If you want to use Lucy yourself, the only things you will need to do manually are add the bot token and the owner ID to the data.json file.
+Everything else can be set through commands.